Josephine Chu: Early life and education

 Chu was born in Nantou City in 1950 to a waishengren family.
 She graduated from National Taiwan University with a Bachelor of Arts (B.A.) in history in 1974 and earned a master's degree from the university in art history in 1977.
 She won a government scholarship to complete graduate studies in the United States, where she studied Chinese and Japanese art at Princeton University under historians Wen Fong and Frederick W. Mote.

 As a graduate student at Princeton University, Chu received a Mellon Fellowship to study at the Metropolitan Museum of Art in New York City.
 She earned a Master of Arts (M.A.) in art and archaeology and her Ph.D. in art and archaeology in 1990 from Princeton.
 Her doctoral dissertation was titled, "The Chung Yu (A.D.
 151–230) Tradition: A Pivotal Development in Sung Calligraphy".

+Academic career

 After receiving her doctorate from Princeton, Chu became a research fellow at the National Palace Museum.
 She also held associate professorships at National Taiwan University and the National Institute of the Arts.